cornellh4i/OKB-hope-old/README.md

+Note: Pushes to the master branch will automatically be deployed on the Netlify, so it might be best to use a test branch before pushing to master.

-# Build And Deploy Instructions
+# Manual Build And Deploy Instructions

 1. Ensure node is installed.
 [Offcial installion guide](https://nodejs.org/en/download/)
 2. From the root of the repo, run `npm install` to install the project's depencencies.